 1840s – Charles Beke

-In the mid-1800s, Charles Tilstone Beke, an English geographer, traveler, and Biblical critic, traveled to the Sinai Peninsula in what is now the nation-state of Egypt.
+In the mid-1800s, Charles Tilstone Beke, an English geographer, traveler, and Biblical researcher, traveled to the Sinai Peninsula in what is now the nation-state of Egypt.
 He looked for evidence of Mount Sinai and the Exodus in the Sinai Peninsula but did not find anything convincing.